Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Encryption with Copy-Protected Secret Keys

 \paragraph{CPA Security} For any stateful QPT adversary $\adve$,

-\end{definition} As observed by \cite{CLLZ21}, correctness of the scheme along with \cref{lem:asgoodasnew} means that we can implement decryption in a way such that the quantum secret key is not disturbed.
+\end{definition} As observed by \cite{CLLZ21}, correctness of the scheme along with Almost As Good As New Lemma (\cref{lem:asgoodasnew}) means that we can implement decryption in a way such that the quantum secret key is not disturbed.
 Thus, we can reuse the key to decrypt any number of times.

 Following prior work, we will use two different security notions, regular anti-piracy and strong anti-piracy.
 The former will be the natural security notion while the latter definition is easier to work with when proving security.
-Both definitions follow \cite{CLLZ21, LLQZ22}, with the strengthening that we allow unbounded\footnote{Still polynomial since the adversary is QPT.} number of key queries and we also allow the adversary to choose different challenge messages for each freeloader.
+Both of our definitions follow \cite{CLLZ21, LLQZ22}, with the strengthening that we allow unbounded\footnote{Still polynomial since the adversary is QPT.} number of key queries and we also allow the adversary to choose different challenge messages for each freeloader.